doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

     Show don't tell
 ---

 Here's an example docs-as-code build pipeline.
 It describes a process for checking and testing documentation written in markdown format.
 After committing and pushing markdown changes to Github, the pipeline will run.

-In this explainer, we'll list the Tools, learn the Technique, consider the Tradeoffs, and lastly, take away the Tao of docs-as-code.

-Let's get into it...
+The output of the build pipeline is a complete static HTML site.

+Let's examine some tools and techniques of the docs as code build pipeline...

 ### 1. Show Tool Versions